We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Introduction

 \section{Introduction}

-Linguistic variation is all around us.
-Whether a user adopts a regional dialect, follows different spelling conventions, or uses culturally-specific vocabulary, encountering linguistic variation in most day-to-day NLP use cases is inevitable.
-Yet, recent work continues to find large gaps in performance between standard and nonstandard text and speech \citep{kantharuban2023quantifying, faisal2024dialectbench}, and efforts dedicated to reducing this gap are typically case-, variety-, or task-dependent \citep{held2023tada, joshi2024natural}.
-Whether deploying a large-scale system for diverse users, or working towards language model personalization, it is important to understand the challenges one might face when trying to adapt a language model to different varieties.
-This is tricky, though -- it is difficult to tease apart the interactions between the complex and intertwined features that comprise linguistic variation, and the blackbox nature of language models makes it even more difficult to do so.
+Nonstandard text is all around us.
+Whether a user adopts a regional dialect, follows different spelling conventions, or uses culturally-specific vocabulary, encountering text variation in most day-to-day NLP use cases is inevitable \citep{blodgett-etal-2016-demographic, huang2020challenges}.
+Yet, recent work continues to find large gaps in performance between standard and nonstandard text and speech \citep{kantharuban2023quantifying, faisal-etal-2024-dialectbench}, and efforts to reduce this gap are typically case-, variety-, or task-dependent \citep{held2023tada, joshi2024natural}.
+The distinction between standard and nonstandard text is often contextual.
+In written English, \emph{going to} is standard, while \emph{gonna} or \emph{gunna} is nonstandard.
+Likewise, \emph{I am not} (standard) contrasts with \emph{I ain't} (nonstandard).
+Similarly, \emph{color} (American English) vs. \emph{colour} (British English) reflects orthographic variation.
+Whether deploying a large-scale system for diverse users or working towards language model personalization, it is important to understand the challenges of adapting a language model to different varieties.
+Specifically, how can we improve a model's performance in a new domain (in this case, a new variety) by leveraging knowledge from an existing one (i.e., the standard one)?

-One particular challenge relates to how text is represented by language models \citep{kumar2020noisy, soper2021bart}.
-Language models like BERT \citep{devlin2019bert} and GPT \citep{radford2019language} are pre-trained to assign meaning to subword units.
-Frequently seen words often correspond to a single token, while infrequently seen (or misspelled) words often correspond to several shorter-length (or single character) tokens.
-We present a few such examples below, where $\stackrel{\text{tok}}{\leadsto}$ denotes tokenization (what the model receives as input):

-When dealing with linguistic variation, we will encounter infrequent strings far more often, which inherently means we are dealing with longer sequences of tokens comprised of shorter subwords.
-Shorter subwords (e.g., fe, og) can appear in many more contexts and take on different meanings each time.
-Moreover, when dealing with lexical or semantic variation, frequent words may take on a new meaning, which the model may not have knowledge of, or a word may be used in a new context.
-In either case, the model will not already have the relevant knowledge related to the word.
-These types of issues result in difficulty for a BERT-like model to assign appropriate contextual meaning to inputs exhibiting linguistic variation.
+This is tricky; it is difficult to tease apart the interactions between the complex and intertwined features that comprise linguistic variation, and the black-box nature of language models makes it even more difficult to do so.
+But we can reach some firmer conclusions if, on the one hand, we can devise ways of controlling different levels of text variation, and, on the other hand, we study the structure of the model (as opposed to its parameter values).
+We find that the model structure itself induces biases towards the standard variety of a language, and it does so in different ways at different levels of linguistic structure.